 For original articles only, it is necessary for the abstract to be divided into five sections:

 Data stated in the abstract must also occur in the text and tables.

-Five keywords or short phrases in Polish and English should be placed at the bottom of the title page.
+Five keywords or short phrases in English should be placed at the bottom of the title page.
 It is suggested that terms according to Index Medicus (Medical Subject Headings) should be used.
 Key words may not be a repetition of the title